paolij/GSEMOR-Metagenomics-Tutorial/README.md

     ```

     To submit the job use sbatch.

-    In the script, we assigned the forward read to the value $1 which is a positional parameter.
-This is the first command-line argument you will provide when executing the script.
+    In the script, we assigned the forward read to the value $1 and the reverse read to the value $2.
+These are positional parameter which describe the order of files you will provide in command-line argument when executing the script.
 The general format for submitting a job is:

-    sbatch script.sh $argument1
+    sbatch script.sh $argument1 $argument2

     ```bash
     sbatch kraken2.sh 6_S6_L001.fwd_p.fq.gz 6_S6_L001.rv_p.fq.gz